S-akthimaheswari/Learning-Program-Solution/DN4.0-main/Week 1/Data Strcuture And Algorithm/Exercise 7 - Finance Forecast/Forecast.md

 Recursion uses stacks for the function call.
 The stack memory is limited.
 Using Iteration over Recursion is recommended.<br> <br>
 We can use a Dynamic Programming technique called "Memoization" to speed up the process by not calculating the already calculated sub-problems

+Time Complexity
+The function makes one recursive call per year, so:

+Time Complexity: O(n)

+n is the number of years

+Each call computes one multiplication after returning from the previous call